drazioti/talks/README.md

 9. Elliptic curves and Cryptography, 90 years of Mathematics in AUTH, 19 & 20 December 2018 [90years,program], Aristotle University of Thessaloniki, Thessaloniki.

 10. Post Quantum Crypto, Invitation by ACM student chapter of AUTH, 20 May 2019

+11. Enhancing an Attack to DSA Schemes, CAI 2019.